ER-climate-monitor/er-climate-monitor/docs/6-conclusions.md

 3. Add new page that will have the latest atmosferic news;
 4. Introduce the ability to visualise multiple charts for a sensor's detections;
 5. Add a new page for visualising the history of detections for a single sensor, by doing so we can show enhanced charts and show temporal events in a period.
+6. Deploy the entire all the services on Google Cloud Kubernetes Engine (GKE), in this way we can manage different workloads automatically by paying for what we use.

 ---